mjstealey/irods-provider-galera/hugo-docs/content/background.md

 The solution being presented here uses MariaDB configured as a Galera cluster to decentralize the ICAT catalog database across all participating iRODS provider nodes.

+Sample latency for international WAN deployment.

+- Low nationally (RENCI/Chicago): 20ms
+- Medium nationally (Coast to coast: RENCI/SF): 60ms
+- International (Netherlands/RENCI):117 ms
+- International (Sydney/Netherlands): 300 ms
+- International (Sydney/RENCI): 210ms

-A proof of concept testbed comprised of three iRODS provider nodes has been stood up to form a single zone named **galeraZone**.
-Each node within the testbed exists as it's own VM, and can be configured to use various latency values via [NetEm](http://man7.org/linux/man-pages/man8/tc-netem.8.html) to simulate the kind of network traffic that would be experienced in a WAN configuration.
+A proof of concept testbed comprised of three iRODS provider nodes has been stood up to form a single zone named **galeraZone** within a MariaDB Galera cluster.
+Each node within the testbed is a single CentOS 7 VM, and can be configured to use a variety of latency settings via [NetEm](http://man7.org/linux/man-pages/man8/tc-netem.8.html) to simulate the kind of network traffic that would be experienced in a WAN configuration.

 ![galeraZone]({{<baseurl>}}/images/galerazone.png)